Sorong, West Papua

 “Sorong” means literally “deep, turbulent ocean” and comes from the Soreri-language of the Biak-Numfor people who first settled in this area.

-The city is not only connected to the ocean but also surrounded by green wild forest.
+The city is connected to the ocean and surrounded by wild green forests.
 The dense jungle is home to many species of birds, frogs, and lizards.